Parish register: England and Wales

 During the English Civil War (1643–1647), and in the following periods of the Commonwealth and Protectorate, when the Church of England was suppressed and bishops abolished and replaced by Calvinist ministers under the Directory, records were poorly kept and many went missing after being destroyed (bored by beetles, chewed by rats or rendered illegible by damp) or hidden by the displaced Anglican clergy.
 Instead, for a brief period a civil official, confusingly also called the parish register, was elected locally and approved by two local justices of the peace.
 Often a semi-literal layman of Puritan hue, he was charged with keeping civil records of birth, marriage, and death in each parish for the balance of the Interregnum, and, in some cases, he even wrote his records into the old parish register.
 In the course of this passage from Anglican safekeeping to civil hands, however, many records were lost.
 The old format was re-adopted by the restored Church of England when the monarchy was restored in May 1660.
 Centuries later, this parsimony and neglect was belatedly remedied by depositing the surviving registers in county record offices where they were better safeguarded, conserved, and made accessible mostly on microfilm as that technology became available.
 On the other hand, the accurate parish registers of New France were rarely damaged by external events such as war, revolution, and fire.
 Thus, 300,000 entries were available for the time period 1621 to 1760.

-In England, the Parochial Registers Act 1812, an "Act for the better regulating and preserving Parish and other Registers of Birth, Baptisms, Marriages, and Burials, in England" was passed It stated that "amending the Manner and Form of keeping and of preserving Registers of Baptisms, Marriages, and Burials of His Majesty's Subjects in the several Parishes and Places in England, will greatly facilitate the Proof of Pedigrees of Persons claiming to be entitled to Real or Personal Estates, and otherwise of great public Benefit and Advantage".
+In England, the Parochial Registers Act 1812 (52 Geo.
+3. c.
+146), an "Act for the better regulating and preserving Parish and other Registers of Birth, Baptisms, Marriages, and Burials, in England" was passed It stated that "amending the Manner and Form of keeping and of preserving Registers of Baptisms, Marriages, and Burials of His Majesty's Subjects in the several Parishes and Places in England, will greatly facilitate the Proof of Pedigrees of Persons claiming to be entitled to Real or Personal Estates, and otherwise of great public Benefit and Advantage".
 Separate, printed registers were to be supplied by the King's Printer, and used for baptisms, marriages and burials.
 These are more or less unchanged to this day.